SoniaTX/freeCodeCamp/README.md

 #### 6. Information Security and Quality Assurance Certification

-- Information Security with HelmetJS
+- Information Security with Helmet.js
 - Quality Assurance and Testing with Chai
 - Advanced Node and Express <br />
   <br />